andrewzah/com.andrewzah/content/posts/korea-backpacking-six-month-retro.md

 For EDC both gorucks are far too bulky.
 They’re fine in the US since I drive everywhere, but have you ever been on a crowded train in Asia at rush hour?

-So I use an [Invisible Rolltop by OPPOSETHIS](https://www.opposethis.com/products/invisible-rolltop), which packs into the GR2 when I fly.
+So I use the Invisible Rolltop by OPPOSETHIS (edit from 2025: now defunct), which packs into the GR2 when I fly.
 I chose this for three reasons:

 1. As mentioned, the gr1 was too bulky for daily use.
 2. I wanted a sleek, minimal backpack that doesn’t scream "I am a traveler/tourist".